Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.07.03 (BR)
+- Spending Panel: added "Refresh" activated by "Ctrl-Click" using the "Next-Turn" logic.
+- Improved the help description.

 2024.07.02 (BR)
 - Fixed factory estimation error.
 - Factory estimation will show refit requirement.
 - Added min factory requirement for next turn growth.
 - Added help for "smart-max".
+- HelpUI:
-- HelpUI: added option 0 lines to auto set their number.
+  - Added option 0 lines to auto set their number.
+  - added option negative y to set the bottom of the box.
 - Added Help for Colony order Toggle.
 - Both soft and hard smart-Min/Max are now available.
 Hard-smart respond to the Shift key.